-The Company is exposed to liquidity risk from trade and other payables in the amount of \$4,775 (2014- \$1,358), Promissory Note and Ioan financing of \$6,483 (2014-\$5,362), long-term provisions \$1,999 (2014-\$Nil), Letter of Credit \$1,043(2014-\$Nil) and the Ioan from Innovation Norway for \$313 (2014-\$412).
+The Company is exposed to liquidity risk from trade and other payables in the amount of \$4,469 (2014- \$1,358), Promissory Note and loan financing of \$6,927 (2014-\$5,362), long-term provisions of \$2,916 (2014-\$Nil) and the loan from Innovation Norway for \$340 (2014-\$412).
 Liquidity risk is the risk that the Company is not able to meet its financial obligations as they fall due.
 The Company manages its liquidity risk by carefully monitoring the cash requirements and balancing them against the cash received from operations and government grants.
 There can be no assurance that the Company will be able to obtain adequate financing in the future or that the terms of such financing will be favorable.
 The Company may seek additional financing through debt or equity offerings, but there can be no assurance that such financing will be available on terms acceptable to the Company or at all.
 Any equity offering will result in dilution to the ownership interest of the Company's shareholders and may result in dilution to the value of such interests.
 The Company intends to fulfill its obligations.

-The Company has a history of operating losses with the exception of the quarter ended September 30, 2015 and as on September 30, 2015 has an accumulated deficit of \$70,733 (September 30, 2014 - \$67,540).
+The Company has a history of operating losses and as at June 30, 2015 has an accumulated deficit of \$72,071 (June 30, 2014 - \$66,877).
 The ability of the Company to continue as a going concern is dependent on the renegotiation of current liabilities, securing additional financing through additional government assistance, issuing additional equity, debt instruments, joint ventures or the sale of Company assets.

-The Company's audited consolidated financial statements for the fiscal years ended September 30, 2015 and 2014 have been prepared assuming that the Company will continue as a going concern which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
+The Company's condensed interim consolidated financial statements for the quarter ended June 30, 2015 and 2014 have been prepared assuming that the Company will continue as a going concern which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 Accordingly, the consolidated financial statements do not include any adjustments related to the recoverability and classification of asset amounts or the amounts and classification of liabilities that might be necessary if the Company is unable to obtain additional financing.